List of Amazon brands: Happy Belly

 Happy Belly is an Amazon private label that sells snack food items.
 It was introduced in 2016 and first include packaged nuts and granola mixes.
 In February 2019, the brand expanded to include milk delivery service.

+Amazon Essentials

+On October 1, 2025, Amazon announced that more than 1,000 food items formerly sold as Amazon Fresh and Happy Belly will now be Amazon Essentials.

+Amazon Saver

+Amazon Saver is a brand of grocery items that was introduced in 2024 to compete with other brands such as Aldi.

 Vedaka

 Vedaka is a brand of Amazon India for groceries, spices, pulses, lentils, flours, teas, grains, oils, dry fruits and such everyday items.

 Apparel

-Mae

-Mae is a private label apparel brand that sells women's lingerie, sleepwear, bras and underwear.

-Goodthreads

-Goodthreads is a menswear apparel line available to Amazon Prime members.
-The line offers both casual and professional pieces and is said to act as an alternative to more expensive competitors like J. Crew, Banana Republic and Izod.

-206 Collective

-206 Collective is a shoe line for men and women.

 Amazon Essentials

-Amazon Essentials is a clothing line of basic wear for men, women, baby, and kids, with additional options for family, big and tall, and athletic activity, competing with Walmart, Target, Primark and likes own clothing labels.
+Amazon Essentials is a clothing line of basic wear for men, women, baby, and kids, with additional options for family, big and tall, and athletic activity, competing with Walmart, Target, Uniqlo, H&M and likes own clothing labels.